shubham-Adhya/tacnique-Assignment/README.md

 # tacnique-Assignment

 Welcome to the Task Management API Assignment Documentation!
 This Assignment is built using Node.js and Express.
-This Documentation provides an overview of the API routes available in the application \n All the task routes are rate limited. `Each IP is limited to 50 requests per window (here, per 5 minutes)`
+This Documentation provides an overview of the API routes available in the application

+**All the task routes are rate limited**

+**`Each IP is limited to 50 requests per window (here, per 5 minutes)`**

 For Swagger Docs , Please visit